 If something happens, whether good or bad, we make it easy for you to tell us directly in the app or contact the Turvy Support team.
 Our team is continuously improving our standards and policies, and your feedback is essential so that we can take appropriate action and keep our standards relevant as our technology evolves.

 Treat everyone with respect.

-Treat everyone in the Turvy community as you would like to be treated yourself: with respect.
+Treat everyone in the Turvy community as you would like to be treated: with respect.
 The actions you take while using the Turvy Platform can significantly impact the safety and comfort of others.
 Courtesy matters.
-You are expected to exercise sound judgment and behave decently toward other people when using the Turvy Platform and interacting with others in the Turvy community – just as you would in any public place.
+You are expected to exercise sound judgment and behave decently toward others when using the Turvy Platform and interacting with others in the Turvy community – just as you would in any public place.

-Don’t touch strangers or anyone you have just met while using the Turvy Platform.
-Limited exceptions are permitted for people needing or requesting physical assistance (for example, riders using Turvy Assist who may need help getting into and out of the vehicle).
+Don't touch strangers or anyone you have just met using the Turvy Platform.
+Limited exceptions are permitted for people needing or requesting physical assistance (for example, riders using Turvy who may require assistance getting into and out of the vehicle).
 Hurting or intending to hurt anyone is never allowed.